-BGUS' consolidated US federal corporate income tax returns for the years 2013 to 2015, and years 2019 and after, remain subject to examination.
-BGUS filed combined and unitary state and local returns with affiliates through 2017.
-The most significant state and local filing, New York State, is subject to examination for the years 2015 and after.
+BGUS' consolidated US federal corporate income tax returns for the years 2013 to 2015 remain subject to examination.
+The consolidated US federal corporate income tax returns for the years 2020 and after remain subject to examination.
+The most significant state and local filings, New York State and City, are subject to examination for the years 2015 and after.